mattermost/docs/source/developer/dev-setup-compiling.rst

 make build
   Builds the server for Linux, OS X, and Windows platforms.
 See the `make package` command for instructions on how to set up for cross-compiling. make build-client
-  Builds the web client, which is the HTML, Javascript, and CSS code that gets downloaded to the browser. make package
+  Builds the web client, which is the HTML, JavaScript, and CSS code that gets downloaded to the browser. make package
   Creates packages for distributing your builds and puts them in the ``~/go/src/github.com/mattermost/platform/dist`` directory.
 If you want to make packages for targets other than your build machine, you must run the following commands first: